mit mechanical engineer | sustainability geek

 Stayed in Benevento for the month while learning about gravitational wave detector physics, specifically focusing on thermal noise within the Virgo and LIGO interferometer mirrors.
 Did you know these detectors are the most sensitive measurement devices humans have ever built?
 The detectors pick up the gravitational pull when nearby trees sway in the wind, so the trees around the detectors are cleared just to make the signal less noisy!

 In World Taekwondo Federation collegiate sparring matches, teams consist of a heavy, medium, and lightweight competitor, divided into belt categories A, B, and C. I was the lightweight competitor on MIT's C1 team.
-In order to win a match, your team must win 2/3 of weight category pairings.
-Less than 3 fights occur when one team lacks a third member, or if one team wins the first 2 matches.
+In order to win a match, a team must win 2/3 of weight category pairings.
+If one team wins the first two matches, or a team is missing one competitor, the third person doesn't need to fight.
 Due to these rules, most competitors sit out for several matches.
 At this tournament however, all teams had a lightweight competitor, and I fought every single match.
-Because I was undefeated, my teammates sat out several matches each.
-Let's just say it was an exhausting day full of bruising, but extremely fun and well worth the reward!
+I went undefeated against Princeton, Yale, Duke, Brown, and UMichigan.
+Let's just say it was an exhausting day full of bruising, but totally worth it.

 Ended up majoring in mechanical engineering.